-Hello, Excellers it is time for another blog post on #MacroMonday series again.
-Today I will go through my top 3 reasons to use comments in your Excel VBA Code.
-This is sometimes also referred to commenting out a block of code.
+Hello, Excellers, it’s time for another blog post in the #MacroMonday series.
+Today, I will go through my top 3 reasons to use comments in your Excel VBA Code.
+This is sometimes also referred to as commenting out a block of code.

-Top 3 Reason To Use Comments In Your Excel VBA Code.
+Top 3 Reasons to Use Comments In Your Excel VBA Code.

 So, let’s look at my top 3 reasons to use comments or commentary in your Excel VBA code.

-When looking at Excel VBA code you may have noticed that some of the code is (usually) in green.
-This is the comments that the writer of the code has inserted when writing the code.
+When looking at Excel VBA code, you may have noticed that some of the code is (usually) in green.
+These are the comments that the writer of the code has inserted when writing the code.
 These comments are completely ignored when the code is run.
-It has no effect on the performance of your code.
+It does not affect the performance of your code.
 Any text that follows an apostrophe is considered a comment.
 So let’s run through my Top 3 reasons to use comments on your code.

 Reminder Of Your Thought Processes.